tristanpendergrass/idle-game/README.md

   - [ ] Create Location type and add dict to model tracking state of them all
   - [ ] Visuals of Explore activity
   - [ ] Chance to unlock monster
-- [ ] Refactor for consistent treatment of Kind amongst modules.
-All into one big module called Kind which can't import from anything and can be imported everywhere.
-- [ ] Fix Hex bug YY reported

 ## Future
 ### Bugs